 In addition to these cruciferous vegetables, Dr. Mary Ann Lila, director of the PHHI, studies other plants for their phytochemical benefits, including muscadine grapes and blueberries.
 In 2014, Lila completed a study linking a reduction in the risk of developing Parkinson’s disease with eating blueberries because of their phytochemical profile.
 At the time of the paper’s publication, Lila said “eat your fruits and vegetables, just like your grandmother always told you.”

-In addition to preventing Parkinson’s, recent studies from another NCRC partner, the North Carolina A&T State University Center for Excellence in Post-harvest Technologies, have linked phytochemicals to the ability of a diet high in vegetables to reduce the risk of colorectal cancer progression.
+In addition to preventing Parkinson’s, recent studies from another NCRC partner, the North Carolina A&T State University Center for Excellence in Post-harvest Technologies, have linked older dating sites free to the ability of a diet high in vegetables to reduce the risk of colorectal cancer progression.
 Another study of the phytochemical profile of apples, tea, and ginger found certain compounds to be particularly protective of cells and are believed to reduce the risk of cancer, heart disease, and type II diabetes.

 The take-away: substituting the bad for the good